TheBob12/BobUI/README.md

  * Occasionally closes other windows like guild window or group finder when opened

  * Borders are off or separators missing.
 Fixed by changing the scaling setting.

- * Errors while entering load screen (by teleporting for example), while having Bob UI opened.
-This is caused by loading things before they're available.
-Will be fixed next release.

  Work in progress (By priority):